zeyuz35/zeyuz35.github.io/vault/Meeting.md

 \newcommand{\sumTfloort}{\sum_{t = \floor{\tau T + 1}}^{T}}

 # Meeting Notes

+Latest agenda

+Go through what has been done, in a very rudimentary presentation

+Mainly focus on the empirical result, this was quickest to put together

+Ask about steps in helping to prove consistency results (skeleton of proof)

+Monte Carlo questions

+Simulate factors and loadings, and hold them fixed across replications?

 ## Focus Question

 How many static factors are estimated by various information criteria in the presence of structural breaks?